databrickslabs/dlt-meta/demo/README.md

         - Paste to command prompt

-# Append Flow Autoloader demo:
+# Append Flow Autoloader file metadata demo:
 This demo will
 - Read from different source paths using autoloader and write to same target using append_flow API
 - Read from different delta tables and write to same silver table using append_flow API